calebbillions/marketing-campaign-performance-analysis/README.md

 ## <a name="problem-statement"></a>Problem Statement
 Executive leadership, marketing directors, and financial controllers require a comprehensive analysis of our multi-channel campaigns.
-This analysis will evaluate key performance metrics—impressions, clicks, conversions, CPC, CTR, and ROI—to identify our top-performing campaigns and platforms.
+This analysis will evaluate key performance metrics;impressions, clicks, conversions, CPC, CTR, and ROI—to identify our top-performing campaigns and platforms.
 Additionally, it will consolidate insights on geographical engagement, device performance, and ad-level effectiveness, as well as reveal any spend-to-conversion correlations and time-based trends.
 The goal is to provide clear, actionable recommendations that support strategic decision-making across all levels of the organization, from high-level executive planning to tactical marketing optimization.